 This is another South American species of palm.
-It grows "on the tide lands of the lower Amazon, and on the margins of the rivers and gapos of the upper Amazon, though it is possible that the two may be distinct species."
-Fig. 26 grows in Para.
+It grows "on the tide lands of the lower Amazon, and on the margins of the rivers and gapós of the upper Amazon, though it is possible that the two may be distinct species," Fig. 26 grows in Para, murú.

 The stem is from 8 to 12 feet high, irregularly ringed, and armed with long, scattered black spines.
-The leaves are terminal and of moderate size, regularly pinnate, the leatlets spreading out uniformly in one plane, elongate, acute, with the terminal pair shorter and broader.
+The leaves are terminal and of moderate size, regularly pinnate, the leaflets spreading out uniformly in one plane, elongate, acute, with the terminal pair shorter and broader.
 The petioles and sheathing bases are thickly covered with long black spines generally directed downward, and often 8 inches long.
-The spallees grow from among the leaves and are simply branched and spiny, erect when in flower, but drooping with the fruit.
-The spathes are clongate, splitting open and decidnous.
-The fruit is of a moderate size, oval, of a yellowish color, and with a small quantity of rather juicy eatable pulp covering the seed. (.1.
-R. Wallace.)
+The spadices grow from among the leaves and are simply branched and spiny, erect when in flower, but drooping with the fruit.
+The spathes are elongate, splitting open and deciduous.
+The fruit is of a moderate size, oval, of a yellowish color, and with a small quantity of rather juicy eatable pulp covering the seed.
+(A. R. Wallace.)

-This author also states that the cattle of the upper Amazon eat the fruit, which is hard and stony, wandering about for days in the forest to procure it.
-There is scant reference to its fiber.
-It is called the Minimin in a pamphlet distributed by the Brazilian commission, W. C. E., 1893, where it is stated that its fruit serves for food for cattle and the stems of its new leaves for braiding hats and making baskets.
-It is also mentioned by Orton.
+This author also states that the cattle of the upper Amazon eat the fruit, which is hard and stony, wandering about for days in the forest to procure it .
+There is

-F16, 27.-The Tecuma palm, Astrocaryum tucuma,
+FIG. 27.-The Tecuma palm, Astrocaryum tucuma.